mitsuhiko/lucumr/2011/7/19/sqlachemy-and-you.rst

-abstracts away connection pools and basic API differences between different databases, on top of that you have the SQL abstraction language, sitting on top of that and the table definitions you have the basic ORM and on top of that you have the declarative ORM which looks very closely to the Django ORM.
+abstracts away connection pools and basic API differences between different databases, on top of that you have the SQL abstraction language, sitting on top of that and the table definitions you have the basic ORM and on top of that you have the declarative ORM which looks very close to the Django ORM.
 The other more striking difference however is that SQLAlchemy follows the “Unit of Work” pattern whereas Django's ORM follows something that is very close to the “Active Record” pattern.